Polio eradication

-Polio eradication, the permanent global cessation of circulation by the poliovirus and hence elimination of the poliomyelitis (polio) it causes, is the aim of a multinational public health effort begun in 1988, led by the World Health Organization (WHO), the United Nations Children's Fund (UNICEF) and the Rotary Foundation.
+Polio eradication, the goal of permanent global cessation of circulation of the poliovirus and hence elimination of the poliomyelitis (polio) it causes, is the aim of a multinational public health effort begun in 1988, led by the World Health Organization (WHO), the United Nations Children's Fund (UNICEF) and the Rotary Foundation.
 These organizations, along with the U.S. Centers for Disease Control and Prevention (CDC) and The Gates Foundation, have spearheaded the campaign through the Global Polio Eradication Initiative (GPEI).
 Successful eradication of infectious diseases has been achieved twice before, with smallpox in humans and rinderpest in ruminants.

 Prevention of disease spread is accomplished by vaccination.
 There are two kinds of polio vaccine—oral polio vaccine (OPV), which uses weakened poliovirus, and inactivated polio vaccine (IPV), which is injected.
 OPV is less expensive and easier to administer, and can spread immunity beyond the person vaccinated, creating contact immunity.
 It has been the predominant vaccine used.
 However, under conditions of long-term vaccine virus circulation in under-vaccinated populations, mutations can reactivate the virus to produce a polio-inducing strain, while OPV can also, in rare circumstances, induce polio or persistent asymptomatic infection in vaccinated individuals, particularly those who are immunodeficient.
-Being inactivated, IPV is free of these risks but does not induce contact immunity.
-IPV is more costly and the logistics of delivery are more challenging.
+IPV, being inactivated, does not carry these risks, but does not induce contact immunity.
+IPV is more costly and the logistics of its delivery are more challenging.